-Brian Ladenburg is a Partner Attorney with Bergman Draper Ladenburg.
+Brian Ladenburg is a partner of Bergman Draper Ladenburg.
 He joined the firm as an Associate Attorney in 2006.
 Brian practices in the areas of toxic torts, with a strong focus on representing cancer victims in litigation and claims arising out of exposure to asbestos.
 He has significant litigation experience, including trying several cases to verdict as first-chair trial counsel.
 In addition to asbestos litigation, Brian handles other matters for Bergman Draper Ladenburg clients, including real estate, medical malpractice, and general personal injury litigation.

 In 1998-1999, Brian served as an extern and later as interim law clerk to the Honorable Franklin D. Burgess, United States District Court, Western District of Washington.
 Prior to joining Bergman Draper Ladenburg, Brian practiced at other law firms in Seattle and Tacoma for 5 years, with a focus on catastrophic personal injury and wrongful death cases and complex real estate and construction litigation.